What Christmas was like the year you were born

 2014: Pope Francis prays for refugees, exiles

 In 2014, Pope Francis gave a radically different Christmas blessing than popes had given in years prior.
-Francis prayed for groups, including refugees and exiles, persecuted Christian communities, and workers fighting the Ebola epidemic.
+The Pope prayed for groups, including refugees and exiles, persecuted Christian communities, and workers fighting the Ebola epidemic.

 2015: Huge heat wave breaks records

-There wasn’t much of a white Christmas in 2015.
-That year, record high temperatures were recorded across the country, with temperatures as much as 35 degrees above average.
+There wasn't much of a white Christmas in 2015.
+That year, record-high temperatures were recorded across the country, with temps as much as 35 degrees above average.

 2016: Berlin truck attack leaves 12 dead